 These rules - which won’t come into effect until July 2022 - come as a response to concerns highlighted by the 2020 CMA Funerals Market Investigation report about how some funeral plan providers were operating.

-Below, we’ll look into what funeral plan firms and directors should know to prepare for the upcoming industry changes.
+Below, we’ll look at what funeral plan firms and directors should know to prepare for the upcoming industry changes.

 What Is the FCA?

 The UK Financial Conduct Authority (FCA) is the United Kingdom’s financial regulatory body.
 The FCA operates independently from the government and is financed through the fees paid by the financial sector’s members.
 The mission of the FCA is to create honest and effective financial markets for consumers, individuals, businesses, and the whole economy.

 The FCA currently regulates the conduct of around 51,000 businesses, is the prudential supervisor of 49,000 companies, and sets standards for 18,000 firms.
 These firms are of different nature and include building societies, insurance companies, investment firms, and credit unions.

 By setting high standards, implementing security measures, and safeguarding the wellbeing of businesses and consumers alike, the FCA regulatory body aims to:

 - protect consumers

 - protect financial markets

 Why Is the FCA Regulating the Funeral Industry?